 - 1. One of the great public health success stories over the past decade has been a reduction in youth tobacco use and in nicotine addiction.
 Youth smoking rates plummeted from 28% in 2000 to 7.6% in 2017.
 This success has been the result of years of litigation and strict regulation.
 It is also due to a public health message that Big Tobacco can no longer dispute or contradict, and which is simple, stark, and effective: smoking kills. - 2.
 This incredible progress towards eliminating youth tobacco use has now largely been reversed due to JUUL's e-cigarette products and vaping.
-Between 2011 and 2015, e-cigarette use among high school and middle school students increased 900%.2 Between 2017 and 2018, e-cigarette use increased 78% among high school students, from 11.7% of high school students in 2017 to 20.8% of high schoolers in 2018.3 Among middle school students, e-cigarette use increased 48% between 2017 and 2018.
-In 2018, 4.9 million middle and high school students used tobacco products, with 3.6 million of those students using e-cigarettes.5 Between 2017 and 2018, the number of youth e-cigarette users increased by 1.5 million.6 - 3.
-Consistent with this trend, students in the Los Angeles Unified School District ("Plaintiff," "LAUSD," or "District") are vaping at high rates, which continue to climb.
-On August 19, 2019, the Los Angeles County Department of Public Health announced that more than 30% of LA County high school students reported using e-cigarette products, and 10% of those students are regular users.
-This is up 6.4% from the previous year.
+Between 2011 and 2015, e-cigarette use among high school and middle school students increased 900%.
+Between 2017 and 2018, e-cigarette use increased 78% among high school students, from 11.7% of high school students in 2017 to 20.8% of high schoolers in 2018.
+Among middle school students, e-cigarette use increased 48% between 2017 and 2018.
+In 2018, 4.9 million middle and high school students used tobacco products, with 3.6 million of those students using e-cigarettes.
+Between 2017 and 2018, the number of youth e-cigarette users increased by 1.5 million. - 3.
+Consistent with this trend, students in CUHSD are vaping at high rates, which continue https://oversight.house.gov/sites/democrats.oversight.house.gov/files/2019.07.24%20BerkmanPAVe%20Testimony.pdf.